 - Serving suggestion

 - Thin French fries, mushrooms, tomatoes and lettuce leaves

-- Prepare the marinade by whisking the red wine, olive oil and pepper together.
+- Now prepare the marinade by whisking the red wine, olive oil, and pepper together.

-- Lift the steaks out of the dish and dry on kitchen paper, reserving the marinade.
+- Lift the steaks out of the marinade and dry on kitchen paper.
+Reserve the marinade.

-- Serve the steaks with the sauce poured over.
+- Serve the sauce poured over the steaks.